Reinforced Records: 2nd wave

 Into the second half of the 1990s, a new emerging roster of artists such as Sonar Circle, Alpha Omega, Paradox, and G-Force and Seiji (later to become part of the Bugz in the Attic production crew) were increasingly experimenting with ever chopped up drum patterns, which would eventually develop into the broken beat genre.
 The aforementioned artists, and a new generation of producers such as Sonic & Silver, Genotype, Syntax, and Breakage came through to launch what was known as the '2nd wave' into the 2000s.

-Reinforced Records Logo

-The logo of Reinforced Records was originally designed by Goldie.
-Goldie created a skull label logo specifically for use on Reinforced dubplates, which would eventually become Metalheadz's logo.
-The Reinforced Records logo is circular and features the letter 'R' in gold surrounded by Greek ornaments on a black background.
-The Reinforced Records logo has remained unchanged over the years.
-In April 2025, the design was included as one of the fourteen most iconic record label logos.

 Today

 In recent years, Reinforced Records have largely been re-releasing back catalogue music, and putting out previously unreleased material and remixes of classic tracks.